Jice-Zeng/Jice-Zeng.github.io/_pages/about.md

 I hold a Ph.D. in Civil and Environmental Engineering (Structural Engineering) from the University of Louisville, advised by [Prof. Young Hoon Kim](https://engineering.louisville.edu/faculty/young-h-kim/).
 My dissertation focused on integrating data-driven modal analysis with Bayesian inference for hybrid structural health monitoring.
 I also hold a Master degree in Bridge Engineering from Chongqing Jiaotong University and a Bachelor degree from Xihua University.

+If you want to work with me as a collaborator, instructor, or public speaker, please feel free to contact me: patrickjice@gmail.com

 Research Interests
 ======
 - Strcutural Health Monitoring (SHM)